KiltedCode/khandaria-campaign/characters/urgench.md

 half-elf, guarding thieves guild hideout

 `Lieutenant Leonard`
-Lieutenant in barracks, ordered to give room to `Qa'dat`, instead `Qa'dat` only wants for talking to spirits
+Lieutenant in barracks, ordered to give room to `Qa'dat`, instead `Qa'dat` only wants for talking to spirits, recommended an ok BBQ joint

 `Halbir`
 Head on knights, flashy armor, avatar of his deity, power to damage undead just by being near them